septentrio-gnss/MosaicBus/README.md

 This for example can be done by a GPIO pin or a button.

 ### COM port
-To communicate with the Mosaic a UART connection is exposed.
+To communicate with the Mosaic a **UART** connection is exposed.
 This can be used with a serial reader or a microcontroller.
 The following settings are required for this communication to take place.
 | baud rate | data bits | stop bits | parity | flow control |
 |:---:|:---:|:---:|:---:|:---:|
 | 115200 | 8 | 1 | no | none |

+On the Mosaic if some settings need to be changed, the ones for *COM3* are the ones exposed and should be edited.

 ### USB
 #### Web interface
-By default the Mosaic suppports Ethernet-over-USB.
+By default the Mosaic suppports **Ethernet-over-USB**.
 Therefore its possible to connect to the receiver and access its information and configuration through a browser.
 To do so search to the static IP address which is [`192.168.3.1`]().
 This will show the Mosaic's web interface where you can configure the Mosaic.